Strike-Vision/Strike-Crypto-Tracker/README.md

    http://127.0.0.1:5000/
    ```

-3. Use the form to enter a crypto symbol (e.g., BTC-USD), currency, date range, and interval.
+3. Use the form to enter a crypto symbol (e.g. BTC) currency (e.g. AUD), date range, and interval.
 Submit to view the interactive candlestick and volume charts.

 ## Configuration
 - The main application logic is in `app.py`.